orgua/shepherd_v2_planning/docs/30_components_debugging/beaglebone_boot_pins.md

 ## Problem

 - shepherd-pcb stops beaglebone from booting
-- startup behaviour is determined by 16 pins, which are on P8 Pin 31 to 46
+- startup behavior is determined by 16 pins, which are on P8 Pin 31 to 46
 - only the first 6 and last 2 are important
 - last two are not used by shepherd